Consensys/sidechains-samples/crosschain/atomic-swap-ether/README.md

 Transaction.
 The crosschain transaction will not be committed if the Subordinate Transaction information is invalid.

-# Modifying the Sampe Code
+# Modifying the Sample Code
 ## Solidity Code
 To update the Solidity code:
 * Change the contracts in ./contracts